Column: A lesson on open records from Red Cross

 The law used to require Florida’s schools to teach Florida kids about Florida history.
 These days that requirement seems as old-fashioned as requiring kids to learn to write cursive or telling school boards they don’t have to hand over tax dollars to corporations that want to do what public schools do.

 Teachers used to make us memorize all 67 counties and some of the significant dates in Florida history, such as when Juan Ponce de Leon gave us our name (1513), and when we somehow bamboozled the rest of the states into letting us join them (1845).
-We also learned about Significant Figures in Florida History, such as Andrew Jackson, our first territorial governor.
+We also learned about Significant Figures in Florida History, such as Andrew Jackson, our first territorial governor — although the teachers never mentioned that he actually hated Florida and couldn’t wait to scoot back home to Tennessee.

 One Significant Figure in Florida History we did not learn about, but should have, was Emory J. “Red” Cross.
 There should be a statue of the man in Tallahassee, and his face should be emblazoned on the wall of every county courthouse and city hall in the state.